Lord Wilson of Culworth (Nicholas Allan Roy Wilson)

 Profile: the 11 justices of the UK supreme court.
 The justices deciding on the appeal by the government against the high court’s ruling on article 50, The Guardian, 5 Dec.
 2016

-Summary of Lord Wilson’s characteristics:
+Summary of Lord Wilson’s profile and characteristics:

 - unable to enter Oxford University on his own, needed a professor to take pity on him;